chalmersteknologkonsulter/CTK-template/README.md

 ````

 # Scripts
-You can find the full documentation of the scripts [here](https://github.com/chalmersteknologkonsulter/Pollux) and [here](https://github.com/chalmersteknologkonsulter/Pollux/wiki).
+You can find the full documentation for the scripts [here](https://github.com/chalmersteknologkonsulter/Pollux) and [here](https://github.com/chalmersteknologkonsulter/Pollux/wiki).